moldstruct/mc-md/README.md

 ### Example 1

 ## Limitations
-### Systems blowing up (Too much!)
-For high ionization we get huge forces, this can make the numerical integration unstable.
-If you suspect this check the kinetic and potential energy of the system.
-As long as they look relativly smooth it should be okay.
-The work around is usually to lower the stepsize.
-The simulations in the publication are done at 1as timestep.

 ### Atomic species
 In the way that the code is written it currently can only handle a few atomic species.
 At the moment the list consists of